 Format: Kindle

 One to Watch follows Bea as she becomes the first fat ‘Main Squeeze’ in the book’s version of The Bachelorette.
-Her Twitter/blog rant about the contestants never reflecting the US’s body diversity goes viral and results in the new ‘Main Squeeze’ showrunner wanting to shake things up and include a more diverse cast for their new season.
+Her Twitter/blog rant about the contestants never reflecting the US’s body diversity goes viral, resulting in the new ‘Main Squeeze’ showrunner wanting to shake things up and include a more diverse cast for their new season.
 While the premise sounds lighthearted and fun, the reality of One to Watch is that the author doesn’t shy away from confronting the realities of Bea’s life as a fat woman or having been unrequitedly in love with her best friend for almost a decade.
 (Yes, you read that right, a decade.)

 Multi-Media Narrative